opl-/StereoKitImGui/README.md

 ## Build

-Changing the StereoKit or ImGui version can be done using `CMakeLists.txt`.
+Changing the StereoKit or Dear ImGui version can be done using `CMakeLists.txt`.
 This might become configurable in the future.

 This repository contains a prebuilt [`imgui_shader.hlsl.h`](https://github.com/maluoi/sk_gpu/blob/master/skshader_editor/imgui_shader.hlsl.h) from [sk_gpu](https://github.com/maluoi/sk_gpu).
 If using a different version of StereoKit, you might need to copy a precompiled version, or build it manually using the shader compiler or editor, both of which are available in that repository.